WushuWorks/SuckerPunchInterview/README.md

  ## Solution Tests

 I include tests to show that the solution performs as expected under mixed conditions, such as many bytes in few queues, few bytes in many queues, and mixed insertion and deletion.
-Running this repo as written will yeild an output like the below along with
+Running this repo as written will yield an output like the below along with the finished state of memory after execution.

 ```
 Hello SuckerPunch!